-10.5 The principle of development
+10.1.1 The principle of development

-The application lies outside the defined settlement limits and is therefore considered to be within the open countryside as identified by Policy SP1 of the Site Allocations and Development Management Plan (SADMP).
+The application site lies outside the defined settlement limits and is therefore considered to be within the open countryside as identified by Policy SP1 of the Site Allocations and Development Management Plan (SADMP).
 As such policies CP1, CP8, SP4 and DM2 of the Taunton Deane Core Strategy are considered relevant.

 Core Strategy Policy SP1 establishes the desire to provide sustainable development, which focuses development in the most sustainable and accessible locations.
 This policy states that outside of the settlement boundaries, development will be treated as within the open countryside and therefore Policy DM2 shall be applied.
-This identifies the type of development considered as acceptable for which open market housing is not supported other than in very specific circumstances.
-The 5 units were granted permission in the first instance due to their use as holiday lets, which was confirmed at the appeal in 2006 which retained the holiday use.
-The location of this proposal is not identified within SP1 as a major or minor rural centre.
-It is one of the villages listed that retain settlement boundaries and have no further allocations made through the SADMP but does allow for small scale proposals within the settlement limits.
+This identifies the type of development considered as acceptable.
+The location of this proposal is not identified within SP1 as a major or minor rural centre, it is one of the villages listed that retain settlement boundaries and have no further allocations made through the SADMP but does allow for small scale proposals within the settlement limits.
 The proposed development is therefore considered contrary to Policy SP1, outside of a defined settlement boundary for Kingston St Mary and not within a sustainable location.